arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 06.07.16
+In artic wolf packs, alpha males and females have a shared distinct feature of raising one hind leg when they urinate.
+This "raised-leg urination" bonds the two together in a sexual tie.

 ### 06.04.16
 Captain America is a secret Hydra member??
 I learned this a couple days ago but it's still pretty mindblowing.